memorymapper/memorymap-toolkit/README.md

 nano example-apache-configuration.conf
 ```

 Change the ```ServerName``` line to reflect the address from which users will access your Memory Map, eg: ```ServerName www.mymemorymap.com```.
-In the rest of the file, replace ```<your_user_name>``` with the name of the user account which administers your server.
+In the rest of the file, replace ```<your_user_name>``` with the name of the user account which you use to administer your server.
 For example, if you're logged in as memorymapper, the ```WSGIScriptAlias``` line will look like this:

 ```
 WSGIScriptAlias / /home/memorymapper/memorymap-toolkit
 ```

-Once you've finished editing the configuration, quit Nano and save the file and then copy it to your Apache configuration, naming it after the name of your website, eg:
+Once you've finished editing the configuration, quit Nano and save the file, and then copy it to your Apache configuration, naming it after the name of your website, eg:

 ```bash
 sudo cp example-apache-configuration.conf /etc/apache2/sites-available/www.mymemorymap.com.conf